 Lactation Room Information

-Please ask for the key to the Lactation Room from Administrative Services (OAB 161)
+Please ask for the key to the Lactation Room from the Student Activities Office (Student Lounge).

 Title IX and athletics have been closely tied together since the establishment of the law.
 Title IX provides equal opportunity for both men and women student athletes and coaches through addressing and working to prevent gender-based (sex) discrimination in athletic programs and activities.